-"Go and proclaim these words toward the And say, Return thou back-sliding Israel, saith the Lord,
+"Go and proclaim these words toward the NORTH, And say Return then back sliding Israel

+And say, Return thou back-sliding Israel, saith the Lord,

-I will not cause mine anger to fall upon you; For I am merciful, saith the Lord, And I will not keep anger for ever."
+I will not cause mine anger to fall upon you; For I am merciful, saith the Lord,

+And I will not keep anger for ever."

-"Turn, O backsliding children, saith the Lord, For I am married unto you; And I will take you, one of a city, And two of a family, And I will bring you to Zion.
+"Turn, O backsliding children, saith the Lord, For I am married unto you; And I will take you, one of a city, And two of a family,

+And I will bring you to Zion.
-"At that time they shall call Jerusalem

-The throne of the Lord;

-And all the nations shall be gathered unto it;

-To the name of the Lord,
+"At that time they shall call Jerusalem The throne of the Lord; And all the nations shall be gathered unto it; To the name of the Lord, To Jerusalem.

-To Jerusalem.

-"Neither shall they walk any more after the imagination of their evil heart.
-In those days, the house of Judah shall walk with the house of Israel, And they shall come together OUT OF THE LAND OF THE NORTH,
+"Neither shall they walk any more after the imagination of their evil hesrt.
+In those days, the house of Judah shall walk with the house of Israel, walk with the house of Israel, And they shall come together OUT OF THE LAND OF THE NOBTH,